Notre Dame School

 Notre Dame educates the whole person: head, heart and hands.

 HMS Scott Came to Visit!

 On the 28th April 2014, 12 Military Personnel from the Royal Naval ship, HMS Scott, came to visit our school with the purpose to help the girls bring life to their plan for the school allotment.
-Amongst them was Petty Officer Pete Howell, who is father to one of the students who attends the HMS Heroes meetings.
-There were five students who helped the visitors, alongside four members of staff: Mrs Liz Harris, Mr Keith Wortelhock, Mrs Anita Shaw and Miss Jody Shaw (a Voluntary Support Worker).
+Amongst them was Petty Officer Pete Howell, who is our military sponser.
+There were five students who helped the visitors, alongside four members of staff: Mrs Liz Harris, Mr Keith Wortelhock, Mrs Anita Shaw and Miss Jody Shaw.

 The day began with light refreshments, such as coffee, tea and juice, accompanied by a buffet, including sausage rolls, homemade cake and other savoury items.
 Following this, the hard work began.
 Those from HMS Scott got stuck in with the digging whilst the students took the responsibility of disposing of the weeds.
 Come lunch time, extraordinary progress was made and a well-deserved break was earned.
 Once again, an assortment of refreshments and snacks were available, laid out by the members of staff.
 Unfortunately not long after everyone returned to the allotment after lunch, the sunny weather took a turn for the worse, with an unexpected downpour halting the gardening for the day.
 However, much had already been achieved meaning this was not an inconvenience.